What does emotion have to do with creating loyal, enthusiastic customers?

 There are six important types of emotional appeals:

 - Anger and Disgust

-Let’s look at what makes emotional marketing so powerful and how you can use emotional marketing to connect with more prospective customers, create more loyal customers, and increase sales.
+Let’s look at what makes emotional marketing so powerful and how you can use marketing psychology to connect with more prospective customers, create more loyal customers, and increase sales.